HallJoseph/Wen-Han24-pres/main.typ

       $
         lambda_(*,500) = L_500 / L_*  E(z)^1.4
       $
-      - Find that this is redshift independent
+      - This is redshift independent & a good proxy

       #v(1fr)
     ]